-Mainframe Transformation is not a new concept it has been around in one form or another for years.
-Mainframe Transformation is the process of moving and modernizing mainframe to a modern development environment.
-My firm, Astadia, has been modernizing mainframes for 26 years!
-And, the set of risks that drive organizations to modernize have also existed for years.
+Mainframe Transformation is not a new concept it has been around in one form or another for years and the set of risks that drive organizations to modernize have also existed for years.

 Today’s risk/reward ratio is significant enough to result in a real tipping point which is resulting in previously unseen levels of mainframe transformation.